-- Use diagrams only where necessary. - Please embed the graphics into the document. - Any exhibits (tables, figures, illustrations, etc.) should be placed as close as possible to the first reference made to them.
-Each reference to a figure or table should use bold for the type of graphic and number: 'Figure 1 represents'. - Exhibits should be numbered and identified by a brief description in Times New Roman 10 pt, such as 'Figure 1: Web portal development analysis'. - This identification should appear below the actual figure. - From the "Home" tab, select "Paragraph"; select "Indents and Spacing".
-Set "Before" to 3 pt. - Do not forget to label all diagrams. - Make sure that diagrams will print clearly in black and white. - Please ensure diagrams are scalable, that is, can be resized. - Please do not include scanned images from other publications. - Secure permission to include any images generated and/or published by others.
+- Use exhibits (tables, figures, diagrams, illustrations) only where necessary. - Each reference to an exhibit should use bold for the type of graphic and number: 'Figure 1 represents . . . '. - Exhibit attachments should include a number and brief description in Times New Roman 10 pt, such as 'Figure 1: Web portal development analysis'. - This identification should appear below the actual exhibit. - From the "Home" tab, select "Paragraph"; select "Indents and Spacing".
+Set "Before" to 3 pt. - Do not forget to label all exhibits. - Make sure that exhibits will print clearly in black and white. - Please ensure exhibits can be resized. - Please do not include scanned images from other publications. - Secure permission to include any images generated and/or published by others.